Antoine Mazières

 Blog post | Paper | Dataset | Press coverage by Le Monde, Europe 1, RTS, Wolfram

-The quantification of discriminations (2020-2021)
+The quantification of discrimination (2020-2021)

-Website (in French)
+Website (mostly in French)

-Tubes & Bubbles - Filter bubbles on YouTube (2020)
+Filter bubbles on YouTube (2020)

-Website (with code & data) | PLoS ONE
+Website (with code & data) | Paper

 Website | Paper (also available in French) | Mention by Le Monde, Yann LeCun, MIT CSAIL

-Namograph: Measuring discrimination by origin in France through family names (2018)
+Origin discrimination in France (2018)

-Website (with code & data) | Paper (in English) | Blog post (in French) | Press coverage by Le Monde
+Website (with code and data) | Paper (in English) | Press coverage by Le Monde

-Zeitgeist Borders (2016)
+Google Borders (2016)

 A Cartography of Machine Learning and its Algorithms (2016)

-An attempt to study "styles of reasoning" specific to machine learning algorithms through their history and usages.
-Scientific usages in various disciplines are observed with some analysis of WebOfScience data.
-Engineering usages are observed with data from Kaggle and StackExchange.
+An attempt to study “styles of reasoning” specific to several machine learning algorithms through their history and their uses.
+Illustrated with various quantitative analysis of large corpora such as Web of Science, Kaggle and StackExchange.

 Manuscript (in french)